StarryBadger/ml-toolkit/assignments/3/README.md

    - The model struggles with rare classes, failing to predict them at all.

-### Performance on Multi-Label Classification:
-In the multi-label scenario, where the target is a multi-hot encoded vector of length 8, there are a few patterns to note:
-1. **Class Confusion and Overlap:**
-   - If there are overlapping labels in the multi-label output (i.e., one data point belongs to multiple classes), the model might find it difficult to distinguish between those classes, leading to higher classification errors.

-2. **Rare Labels:**
-   - Labels that rarely appear together may not be learned well by the model.
-If there are labels that occur in only a few instances, the MLP may not get enough data during training to learn how to associate those labels correctly.

-### Potential Reasons for Class Performance:
-1. **Class Imbalance:**
-   - If the dataset has an imbalanced distribution of classes (as you hinted with Classes 4 and 5 being rare), the model is likely biased toward predicting the majority class.
-This could explain why your MLP frequently predicts Class 2 or Class 3 and performs poorly on Classes 0, 1, 4, and 5.

-2. **Complexity of Features:**
-   - If certain classes have more complex or overlapping features with other classes, the MLP might have a harder time distinguishing between them, especially if it's not deep enough to capture intricate patterns in the data.

-3. **Training Data Limitations:**
-   - If some classes are underrepresented in the dataset or have less distinguishing features compared to others, the model will naturally perform poorly on those classes.
-You might need to look at adding more training data for the underperforming classes or using techniques like SMOTE to generate synthetic examples.

-### Next Steps:
-- **Confusion Matrix:** It would help to create a confusion matrix to better visualize where the model is making classification errors.
-This would give you a clear picture of which specific classes are getting confused with each other.
-- **Class Balancing Techniques:** Consider oversampling the underrepresented classes or using a weighted loss function to give more importance to the minority classes during training.
-- **Further Model Tuning:** Adjusting the architecture of your MLP (e.g., more layers or neurons) or trying different activation functions could improve the model's ability to capture more complex relationships between classes.

-Would you like help generating a confusion matrix or implementing any of these techniques?

 ### Multi-label Classification Analysis

 Predictions [['beauty', 'books', 'home'], ['beauty'], ['clothing'], ['clothing', 'food'], ['sports'], ['electronics'], ['clothing', 'food'], ['books', 'electronics', 'sports'], ['beauty', 'clothing'], ['books', 'electronics'], ['books', 'home'], ['beauty', 'books', 'food'], ['furniture'], ['books', 'furniture', 'home'], ['home'], ['beauty'], ['food', 'furniture'], ['food', 'sports'], ['food'], ['books', 'home'], ['clothing'], ['clothing', 'furniture', 'home', 'sports'], ['beauty'], ['electronics'], ['books', 'clothing'], ['furniture'], ['books'], ['electronics', 'home'], ['electronics', 'furniture'], ['sports'], ['books'], ['sports'], ['beauty', 'furniture', 'sports'], ['furniture'], ['beauty'], ['food', 'home'], ['beauty'], ['sports'], ['books', 'home'], ['food', 'furniture', 'home'], ['clothing', 'sports'], ['sports'], ['home'], ['furniture', 'sports'], ['food', 'home'], ['beauty', 'books', 'clothing', 'sports'], ['beauty'], ['beauty'], ['beauty', 'food'], ['clothing'], ['books', 'electronics', 'sports'], ['beauty', 'food'], ['electronics'], ['beauty', 'clothing'], ['beauty', 'clothing', 'food'], ['electronics'], ['food', 'sports'], ['electronics'], ['books', 'home'], ['electronics', 'food', 'home'], ['home', 'sports'], ['beauty'], ['clothing', 'sports'], ['clothing', 'food'], ['beauty'], ['furniture'], ['clothing'], ['clothing'], ['books', 'food', 'furniture'], ['beauty', 'books'], ['books', 'food', 'home'], ['home'], ['clothing', 'electronics'], ['beauty', 'food'], ['clothing'], ['beauty', 'clothing'], ['food', 'furniture'], ['electronics', 'home'], ['beauty'], ['beauty'], ['sports'], ['sports'], ['sports'], ['clothing', 'food'], ['beauty', 'electronics'], ['books', 'home'], ['sports'], ['beauty', 'books'], ['furniture'], ['clothing', 'electronics', 'sports'], ['books', 'home'], ['food', 'furniture'], ['books', 'electronics'], ['beauty'], ['electronics'], ['food'], ['furniture'], ['books', 'electronics'], ['books', 'food'], ['books', 'electronics']]